 If your family and friends are ill or have been in contact with an infectious disease, they should not visit the Hospital.

 Bringing young children and infants to hospital is strongly discouraged particularly if they are visiting relatives who are very ill on a medical or surgical unit.
 The Maternal Child Program welcomes visits from siblings provided the children are well and have not recently been in contact with an infectious disease such as chicken pox or measles that could potentially be transmitted to newborns.

-Do not visit patients if you are sick or not feeling well or if you are experiencing any of the following symptoms:
+Do not visit patients if you are sick, not feeling well or if you are experiencing any of the following symptoms:

-All visitors should wash their hands both before and after visiting the Hospital.
+All visitors are required to clean their hands with alcohol-based hand sanitizer when entering and exiting the Hospital and when entering and exiting a patient's room.
 This is a very effective way of helping to stop the spread of infectious diseases.
-If handwashing is not possible, the use of hand sanitizer is highly recommended.

-A significant other (one person) is welcome to stay with a patient during non-visiting hours for emotional support and care.
+During non-visiting hours, a significant other (one person) is welcome to stay with a patient for emotional support and care.

 Two visitors per patient are welcome during visiting hours (a significant other is included in the two persons if they are present during general visiting hours).

 Children under the age of 12 must be accompanied by an adult at all times.

 Some areas of the Hospital are allergen-free (nuts and perfume) and, for the safety of our staff and patients, we ask that you observe and follow signage posted in these areas.